Gaius Cassius Longinus: Epicureanism

 The inconsistencies between traditional Epicureanism and an active approach to securing freedom ultimately could not be resolved, and during the Empire, the philosophy of political opposition tended to be Stoic.
 This circumstance, Momigliano argues, helps explain why historians of the Imperial era found Cassius more difficult to understand than Brutus, and less admirable.

 Cultural depictions

 In Dante's Inferno (Canto XXXIV), Cassius is one of three people deemed sinful enough to be chewed in one of the three mouths of Satan, in the very centre of Hell, for all eternity, as a punishment for killing Julius Caesar.
 The other two are Brutus, his fellow conspirator, and Judas Iscariot, the Biblical betrayer of Jesus.
+It is unknown why the third ringleader of the conspiracy to kill Caesar, Decimus Brutus, was not also shown this deep in Hell.

 Cassius also plays a major role in Shakespeare's play Julius Caesar (I. ii.
 190–195) as the leader of the conspiracy to assassinate Caesar.
 Caesar distrusts him, and states, "Yond Cassius has a lean and hungry look; He thinks too much: such men are dangerous."
 In one of the final scenes of the play, Cassius mentions to one of his subordinates that the day, October 3, is his birthday, and dies shortly afterwards.